What is Sciatica

 - Diseases like diabetes.

-- Age: the changes in the spine that take place with increasing age like a slipped disk or bony overgrowths (Spurs) commonly cause sciatica.
+- Age: the changes in the spine that take place with increasing age like slipped disk or bony overgrowths (spurs) commonly cause sciatica.

 - Occupation: works that need exertion of the body like lifting, pulling, pushing, twisting of the back, driving for long periods can cause sciatica.